 With a mass of international craft beer brands entering just in the past year alone, it seems like Hong Kong is on its way to becoming the Asian beer hub.
 The latest player to join the fray is Goose Island, a craft brewery with just under 30 years’ history that started in Chicago.

-Read more: The Rise of Craft Beer in Hong Kong
+Read more: The Complete 2021 List of HK Craft Breweries

 The modestly sized Goose had the chance to spread its wings (pun intended) in 2011 when it was acquired by Anheuser-Busch InBev, even though what came along with the change was an onslaught of criticism challenging the brewery’s integrity and identity as a craft beer brand.
 However, this hasn’t stopped Goose Island from garnering considerable international recognition.
 US President Obama gave the beer an informal endorsement after announcing the establishment of two manufacturing hubs in Chicago and Detroit in 2014, commenting on how the hub in Chicago will be built in the shadow of where ‘a very superior beer’ also happens to be brewed.
 It was also the beer that the president chose to gift then British Prime Minister David Cameron during the G20 meeting of 2010 (even though that was before the brewery was sold to Anheuser-Busch).